Arturo Brion: Private life

 Brion is married to Antonietta C. Articona.
-The couple has two children.
+They have two children.

 Antonietta is a chemist-lawyer (B.S.
-Chem, College of the Holy Spirit, and LL.B., Ateneo Law School, Class '82).
+Chem, College of the Holy Spirit, and LL.B., Ateneo Law School, Class 1982).
 His son Arturo, Jr. is a computer engineer-lawyer (Computer Engineering, McMaster University, Ontario; LL.B., University of New Brunswick School of Law) engaged in Intellectual Property Law practice in Ottawa.
 His daughter Antonella is a B.S.
 History graduate of York University (Toronto), an interior designer (International Academy of Design and Technology) and a published poet and Toronto-based book designer.

 Awards

 In the Araw ng Maynila's 437th founding anniversary on June 29, 2008, Brion was named "Outstanding Manilan" in law.
 He was the master of ceremonies of Reynato Puno's July 1 "Forum on Increasing Access to Justice: Bridging Gaps and Removing Roadblocks."